ACCESS-NRI/ACCESS-Hive-Docs/docs/about/contribute.md

 ```

 #### Step 5: [OPTIONAL] Preview your changes locally
+!!! info
+    Local previews can be really handy to see your changes rendered how they would look on the website, but they require you do install software onto your computer.
+If you'd prefer to avoid software installation, you can skip this step and preview your branch after you push your changes to the Hive Docs repository via a pull request (by following the remaining steps).

 Before submitting your changes, you can preview them locally using the command:

 ```